Topological nodal line in superfluid $^3$He and the Anderson theorem: Supplementary Note 2: dependence of the superfluid gap in the nodal-line polar phase

-This is obtained for the pure polar phase without impurities.
-However, following the Fomin extension of the Anderson theorem \cite{Fomin2018}, one may expect that Eq.(\ref{BCS15}) can be applied to the polar phase with the columnar non-magnetic defects.
+Using the result $\Delta(0) = 2.46 T_{\rm c}$ from the Supplementary Note 3 we find $a=0.57$.
+We stress that this value is obtained for the pure polar phase without impurities.
+Its agreement with the measurements presented in the main text supports extension of the Anderson theorem to the polar phase with the columnar non-magnetic defects.